-Two officers must sign significant contracts, agreements, etc. The Authority sign certain types of agreements may be delegated to a single signing officer as appropriate (Purchase Orders, etc.).
+Two (2) officers must sign significant contracts, agreements, etc. The Authority sign certain types of agreements which may be delegated to a single signing officer as appropriate (Purchase Orders, etc.).

-Signing authority that was authorized by any previous Administration Regulation or Bylaw is superseded by this by-law.
+Signing authority that was authorized by any previous Administrative Regulation or Bylaw is superseded by this by-law.